AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/items/pot-of-awakening-xge.md

-If you plant an ordinary shrub in this 10-pound clay pot and let it grow for 30 days, the shrub magically transforms into an [awakened shrub](awakened-shrub.md) at the end of that time.
+If you plant an ordinary shrub in this 10-pound clay pot and let it grow for 30 days, the shrub magically transforms into an [awakened shrub](03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/awakened-shrub.md) at the end of that time.
 When the shrub awakens, its roots break the pot, destroying it.

 The awakened shrub is friendly toward you.
 Absent commands from you, it does nothing.

 *Source: Xanathar's Guide to Everything p.
-138*
+138, Infernal Machine Rebuild p.
+95*